gabrielmaximo/Tindev/README.md

 # Project: TINDEV
-#### 8º 8th edition of dev Web / Mobile workshop using the most modern tools on the market: (JavaScrip, NodeJs, ReactJs, React-Native, etc.) taught by [Diego Fernandes](https://github.com/diego3g), CEO in RocketSeat
+#### 8º 8th edition of dev Web / Mobile workshop using the most modern tools on the market: (JavaScrip, NodeJs, ReactJs, React-Native, etc.) taught by [Diego Fernandes](https://github.com/diego3g), CTO in RocketSeat

 ## *HOW TO INSTALL TINDEV*